totorototo/strava/README.md

 * go to https://www.strava.com/settings/api
 * retrieve application ID and secret
 * create a new .env file at the root of this project
-* set CLIENT_ID and CLIENT_SECRET keys with retrieved values.
+* edit .env file and add  CLIENT_ID and CLIENT_SECRET keys with your application ID and secret.

 ```bash
 CLIENT_ID=13456